GPII/gpii-payloads/CloudBasedTransformer.md

 ### Input Payload

-The payload received at the cloud based transformer is identical with [the payload returned by the cloud based context manager](CloudBasedContextManager.md#user-content-return-payload).
+The payload received at the cloud-based transformer is identical with [the payload returned by the cloud-based context manager](CloudBasedContextManager.md#user-content-return-payload).

 #### Return Payload